Nicky Gile Showcases Hourglass Figure & Pert Derrière In Sunny Yellow Bikini

-While some parts of the world are dealing with wintry weather, Nicky Gile is keeping things heated up on her Instagram page.
+While some parts of the world are dealing with wintry weather, Nicky Gile is keeping things hot on her Instagram page.
 The model shared a set of sizzling snaps that saw her flaunting her figure in a sunny yellow bikini while enjoying Miami temperatures.

 Nicky’s swimsuit had polka dots all over it.
 The top had a low-cut neckline while the bottoms were a classic bikini style with thin straps sitting low on her hips.